 NLR diverts organic waste, such as coffee grounds and vegetables, from landfills to feed and grow their stock of Red Wiggler worms.
-The worms recycle these Nature's Little Recyclers

-http://nlrwormshop.com/

-1111 W. 48th Street
+The worms recycle these Nature's Little Recyclers http://nlrwormshop.com/ 1111 W. 48th Street materials, and turn them into worm castings, which are rich in nutrients and free of chemicals.
+Worm castings are widely considered to be one of the best quality fertilizers for both conventional and organic plants.
+Nature's Little Recyclers has begun to capitalize on this market by packaging, branding, and selling their own high-quality worm castings around the country.
+They also breed and sell worms to help other people or businesses launch their vermicompost operations.

 Chicago, IL 60609

-312-324-4701 Contact: Dale@NLRWorms.com
+Contact: Dale@NLRWorms.com